dknoma/kiyobot/README.md

                 * ```!getexgfx  <filename>```
             * These kinds of command would be useful for organizing project information in a workspace with other Discord users.
         * `!ping`
-            * Pings the bot, who responds with "Pong!".
+            * Pings the kiyobot, who responds with "Pong!".
             * Don't overuse the commands though ;)
         * `!commands`
             * Sends a message containing a list of the currently implemented commands to the current channel.